-COVID-19 vaccines for children aged 5 and up have been given "Emergency Use Authorization" by the U.S. Food & Drug Administration (FDA).
+COVID-19 vaccines for children ages 6 months and up have been given "Emergency Use Authorization" by the U.S. Food & Drug Administration (FDA).

 Here's what you should know.